Project

-Digital4All – Building the capacity of universities to develop digital strategies to serve all learners aims at strengthening universities’ readiness, faculty and staff’s skills in supporting all learners to equally participate in digital learning experiences
+Digital4All – Building the capacity of universities to develop digital strategies to serve all learners aims at strengthening universities’ readiness, faculty and staff’s skills in supporting all learners to equally participate in digital learning experiences.

 The project will support higher education institutions in offering digital learning experiences that are inclusive and equitable for all, through appropriate strategies and practices.